actions/importer-labs/jenkins/valet-custom-transformers-lab.md

 Lastly, several of our pipelines will need to have the runner label updated from `TeamARunner` to `ubuntu-latest`.

-Valet offers the ability to provide customized mapping between build agents in the source CI instance and their equivalent GitHub Actions runner labels.
-The syntax for providing an agent label mapping is similar to an environment variable transformer.
+Valet offers the ability to provide customized mapping between build agents in the source CI instance and their equivalent GitHub Actions runner labels by using the `runner` method.
+The syntax for this is similar to the `env` method.

 The `runner` methods first parameter is the Jenkins agent label and the second parameter is the GitHub Actions runner label(s) to map too.
 As an example, the following could be used: